jmaselbas/wch-isp/README.md

         --port=USB   Specify port as USB (default)
         --port=/dev/ttyUSB0      Specify port as COM-port '/dev/ttyUSB0'
         --port='//./COM3'        Specify port as COM-port '//./COM3'
-        --uid=AA-BB-CC-DD-EE-FF-GG-HH   Specify device UID
+        --device=DEV Test if connected device is DEV and exit if they differ --uid=AA-BB-CC-DD-EE-FF-GG-HH   Specify device UID
         --reset=PIN  Use PIN as RESET
         --boot0=PIN  Use PIN as Boot0